survivejs/webpack-book/manuscript/optimizing/01_minifying.md

   {
     performance: {
       hints: "warning", // "error" or false are valid too
-      maxEntrypointSize: 50000, // in bytes
+      maxEntrypointSize: 50000, // in bytes, default 250k
       maxAssetSize: 450000, // in bytes
     },
   },